-Andy Murray hints at Margaret Court Arena boycott at Australian Open
+Andy Murray: Margaret Court Arena row needs to be resolved

 - From the section Tennis

-Britain's Andy Murray has suggested he could potentially support a boycott at next year's Australian Open if its Margaret Court Arena is not renamed.
+Britain's Andy Murray has called for a quick resolution to the row over the potential renaming of the Australian Open's Margaret Court Arena.

-Australian Court, a 24-time Grand Slam singles champion and now a Christian pastor, is an opponent of gay marriage.
+Court, a 24-time Grand Slam singles champion and now a Christian pastor, is an opponent of gay marriage.

-Australian former world number four Sam Stosur hinted earlier on Tuesday that players may refuse to play in protest.
+Former world number four Sam Stosur hinted earlier on Tuesday that players may refuse to play in protest.

-Murray said it would be best to resolve the issue before the tournament begins but added: "We'll see what happens."

-The Scot beat Russia's Andrey Kuznetsov in four sets to reach the French Open second round on Tuesday.

-When asked if he would support players refusing to compete, the world number one replied: "I think if something was to be done it would be a lot more beneficial to do it before the tournament starts.
+Asked if he would support a boycott, Murray said: "It'd be more beneficial to do something before the tournament."

-"For players to be in a position where you're in a slam and kind of boycotting playing on the court, that would potentially cause a lot of issues.
+The world number one added: "For players to be in a position where you're in a slam and boycotting playing on the court, that would potentially cause a lot of issues.

-"If something was going to be happening and the players come to an agreement, if they think the name should be changed or whatever, that should be decided before the event starts.
+"If the players come to an agreement - if they think the name should be changed or whatever - that should be decided before the event starts.

 "But I would imagine a lot of the players would be pretty offended by that."